Capital.com vs IC Markets Comparison

 Which broker offers more trading platforms?

-For trading platforms Capital.com supports a Proprietary Platform and Desktop Platform (Windows), whereas IC Markets supports a Desktop Platform (Windows), cTrader and ZuluTrade., neither have DupliTrade
+Whether your broker develops its own proprietary platforms or provides access to popular third-party platforms, you should make sure you can use your preferred type of trading platform.
+In our testing, we found that Capital.com offers a Proprietary Platform and Desktop Platform (Windows), whereas IC Markets supports a Desktop Platform (Windows), cTrader and ZuluTrade.
+Neither have DupliTrade

 Does Capital.com offer MetaTrader?
 Does IC Markets offer MetaTrader?